Newcastle Portraits Behind the Scenes!

 What Happens at a Studio Photoshoot?

-If you’re thinking about having a studio photoshoot in Newcastle by a Professional Portrait Photographer, you may be wondering what to expect.
+If you’re thinking about having a studio photoshoot in Newcastle by a Professional Portrait Photographer, whether a Headshot for business, an Actor Headshot or a Model Portfolio or you may be wondering what to expect.
 Here’s a brief overview of what happens during a typical portrait shoot with me:

 You will need to book in and schedule a time for your shoot on my easy to use booking page.
 Once you have your shoot planned, you will receive a detailed email confirming your appointment and information on how to find me and how to prepare.